Bases

 and that was the only thing I'd ever wanted the chance

-to let her undrstand.
+to let her understand.

-So I'd rehearsed everything;
+So I'd rehearsed everything:

 made really sure to use only the best words I knew,